Explorer 33: Launch

 Explorer 33 was launched on 1 July 1966 from Cape Kennedy, Florida.
 The Thor-Delta E1 second and third stages both delivered too much thrust, resulting in an excess velocity of about 21.3 m/s towards the Moon.
 This was too much for the retrorocket to overcome to put the spacecraft into the intended lunar orbit (1300 × 6440 km with 175°. inclination).
-Instead, the retrorockets were used to put Explorer 33 into a highly elliptical initial Earth orbit of 449174 × 30550 km with an inclination of 28.9° and an apogee beyond lunar orbit.
+Instead, the retrorocket was used to put Explorer 33 into a highly elliptical initial Earth orbit of 449174 × 30550 km with an inclination of 28.9° and an apogee beyond lunar orbit.
 It came within 35000 km of the Moon on its first orbit, and came within 40000 × 60000 km on subsequent approaches in September, November and December 1966.
 All experiments operated successfully until September 1971.

-When it was launched, AIMP-1 achieved the highest orbit of any satellite up until that time, with an apogee of 480763 km and a perigee of 265680 km.
+When it was launched, AIMP-1 achieved the highest orbit of any satellite up to that time, with an apogee of 480763 km and a perigee of 265680 km.

 Orbit

-Originally intended for a lunar orbit, mission controllers worried that the spacecraft's trajectory was too fast to guarantee lunar capture.
-Consequently, mission managers opted for a backup plan of placing the craft into an eccentric Earth orbit with a perigee of 265680 km and an apogee of 480763 km—still reaching distances beyond the Moon's orbit.
+Originally intended for a lunar orbit, mission controllers worried that the spacecraft's velocity was too fast to guarantee lunar capture.
+Consequently, mission managers opted for a backup plan of placing the craft into an eccentric Earth orbit with a perigee of 265680 km and an apogee of 480763 km—still reaching beyond the Moon's orbit.

 Despite not attaining the intended lunar orbit, the mission met many of its original goals in exploring solar wind, interplanetary plasma, and solar X-rays.
 Principal investigator James Van Allen used electron and proton detectors aboard the spacecraft to investigate charged particle and X-ray activity.
 Astrophysicists N. U. Crooker, Joan Feynman, and J. T. Gosling used data from Explorer 33 to establish relationships between the Earth's magnetic field and the solar wind speed near Earth.